 One may think that meditating can be easily done at home where it is apparently a place with no disturbance.
 You can just sit with your legs crossed, back and shoulders straight, eyes closed, with deep, slow inhaling and exhaling at a steady rhythm, making sure to clear your mind and focus only on the breathing rhythm alone.

 It is actually much harder to meditate as it is not only about the position but it is also about the surroundings.
 It may be easy to find a quiet and spacious space to meditate along with the right temperature and timing.
 Creating the right ambiance with scent or aroma to help the mind to relax might be a challenge to some.

 Widely known as the King of Oils, Frankincense essential oil is not only credited to its contents in anti-inflammatory and antioxidant properties.
 This oil has been used in meditation for centuries due to its ability to stimulate and elevate the mind.
-Frankincense essential oil can help to promote better sense of being with the body center, which helps with spiritual connection.
-Frankincense can also help stabilize your root chakra, so that your energy can flow through your chakras.
+Frankincense essential oil can help to promote a better sense of being with the body center, which helps with a spiritual connection.
+Frankincense can also help stabilize your root chakra so that your energy can flow through your chakras.
 With its grounding scent, Frankincense essential oil can help you to focus during meditation.

 Every essential oil user knows how versatile lavender essential oil can be.
 Not only it is known to help improve sleep quality, heal scars and wounds, Lavender essential oil is also known for its soothing and relaxing scent.
 With its familiar scent, Lavender essential oil is useful and helpful for those who are just starting yoga and meditation.